mransbro/ckad-study-notes/README.md

           path: NAMEOFDAY
 ```

-ConfigMaps must be created before they are consumed in pods unless they are marked as optional.
+ConfigMaps must be created before they are consumed unless they are marked as optional.
 References to ConfigMaps that do not exist will prevent the pod from starting.

 ### Understand SecurityContexts